BookingSync/contributing/README.md

 ## Extra Ruby Coding Style

-A method with single argument, feels right without parenthesis but when passing a variable plus a hash or other "complexe" calls, use parenthesis.
+A method with similar arguments feels right without parenthesis but when passing multiple types ones, please use parenthesis.

 ```ruby
 # Bad